top of page

 09.45

-Opening plenary: delivering Vision Zero
+Opening plenary: Delivering Vision Zero

 Welcome and opening remarks from Richard Parker, Mayor of the West Midlands